Jair Bolsonaro: 6 disturbing things to know about Brazil’s new president

 - Misogyny.
 As the BBC notes, “In one infamous incident in 2015 he told a fellow lawmaker she was too ugly to rape.”

 - Stabbed during his presidential campaign, he kept campaigning during his three-week stay in the hospital, connecting with voters via Facebook, Twitter, and WhatsApp.
-Al Jazeera reported on an investigation by Brazil’s largest newspaper, Folha De Sao Paulo, claiming that “Bolsonaro’s WhatsApp offensive has been secretly boosted by several unnamed corporations” to the tune of $3.2 million to help promote pro-Bolsonaro messages, and attack his opponent Fernando Haddad with false stories.
+An investigation by Brazil’s largest newspaper, Folha De Sao Paulo, claims that “Bolsonaro’s WhatsApp offensive has been secretly boosted by several unnamed corporations” to the tune of $3.2 million to help promote pro-Bolsonaro messages, and attack his opponent Fernando Haddad with false stories.

 - The American right wing likes him–and he likes them.
 According to The Independent, Bolsonaro’s son Eduardo recently tweeted a photo with former White House strategist Steve Bannon, claiming to share “the same worldview” as Bannon.
 President Trump, meanwhile, reportedly called Bolsonaro to congratulate him on his win.